Aiqing-Zhu/CpAE/README.md

-# PyTorch Implementation of: Continuity-Preserving Autoencoders for Learning Continuous Latent Dynamical Models from Images
+# PyTorch Implementation of: Continuity-Preserving Convolutional Autoencoders for Learning Continuous Latent Dynamical Models from Images

-This repository contains code to reproduce the results as presented in the paper for review purposes only.
+This repository contains code to reproduce the results as presented in the paper: Continuity-Preserving Convolutional Autoencoders for Learning Continuous Latent Dynamical Models from Images.

 ## Requirements
 * `environment.yml`